Testicular Torsion

 Epidemiology

-- Twisting of spermatic cord causes venous obstruction, edema of testis, and arterial occlusion.
+- Initial incomplete twisting of spermatic cord causes venous obstruction and edema of testis, leading to congestion and then to ischemia.

 - No clear anatomic defect is associated with extravaginal testicular torsion: